cambridge-cares/TheWorldAvatar/web/twa-vis-platform/doc/config.md

 The `config/ui-settings.json` file provides general settings for the platform.
 This includes settings for displaying modules, branding requirements, and setting scenarios.
 A brief explanation is as follows:

-- `branding`: key value pairs for various branding icons such as navigation bar and logo
+- `branding`: key value pairs for various branding icons such as navigation bar and logo.
+NB values should be an array.
+  - `navbar`: An array of logos to be placed on the left side of the navbar
+  - `landing`: One logo element (within an array) for the landing page on light mode
+  - `landingDark`: One logo element (within an array) for the landing page on dark mode
 - `modules`: key value pairs indicating if certain modules should be highlighted
   - `landing`: REQUIRED.
 Displays landing page if enabled
   - `map`: REQUIRED.
 Displays map visualisation if enabled